-Settle into your most comfortable chair and read through how to use it.
+Settle into your most comfortable chair and get to know your equipment by reading the product manual.
 You'll feel much more confident when you first start it up.

 Some log splitters today feature lifts, height adjustments, or are easily portable.
 Find a safe way to reduce the range of motion required when lifting rounds.

 Continuously lifting 150 pound rounds from the ground to the bed of your truck may lead to some crippling pain.
 If you're planning on hauling that firewood back to the house, take it easy and consider investing in a log lifter or a horizontal/vertical splitter for larger rounds.

 When operating your log splitter, maintain a clear perimeter of at least three feet around the entire unit to avoid injury and allow proper ventilation.

 Do not operate in a dense crowd of people, no matter how popular you are, and don't allow anyone else to touch the machine while it's in use.